Get the FREE one-click dictionary software for Windows

 1. United States inventor who incorporated Polaroid film into lenses and invented the one step photographic process (1909-1991)

-Derived forms: landing, Lands, lands, landed
+Derived forms: lands, Lands, landing, landed

-See also: lay
+See also: bring

-Type of: administrative district, administrative division, alter, area, arena, arrive, article, artificer, bring, business, change, come, convey, deliver, discoverer, domain, drive home, field, get, immovable, industrialist, inventor, job, line, line of work, modify, object, occupation, orbit, people, physical object, political entity, political unit, real estate, real property, realty, region, sphere, take, territorial division
+Type of: administrative district, administrative division, alter, area, arena, arrive, article, artificer, bring, business, change, come, convey, deliver, discoverer, domain, drive home, field, get, hit, immovable, industrialist, inventor, job, line, line of work, modify, object, occupation, orbit, people, physical object, pip, political entity, political unit, real estate, real property, realty, region, shoot, sphere, take, territorial division

 Part of: Earth, globe, world

-Encyclopedia: Land, Peter
+Encyclopedia: Land, Paul